-Suburban Rail Loop will be built as a separate rail line, meaning it will use state-of-the-art systems from around the world without having to retrofit technology into the existing network.
+Suburban Rail Loop (SRL) will be built as a separate rail line, meaning it will use state-of-the-art systems from around the world without having to retrofit technology into the existing network.

 Rail systems will include the design of signalling, train power control systems and operational control systems for the new trains and standalone railway line.

-Stage One of Suburban Rail Loop will require a range of supporting infrastructure including:
+SRL East require a range of supporting infrastructure including:

 - An intervention and ventilation facility in Mount Waverley to provide ventilation, emergency service access, and a passenger emergency exit point to the surface from the tunnels.